A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 1) There was an important psychology of a temporary time-limited incentive which effectively spurred an strong flurry of activity and interest in ADUs up to 2018.

 It is notable that there 45 ADU permits on July 30th and 31st alone!
 That’s 2.8 ADU permits per hour.
 The permit intake staff was probably hustling to keep up with the stressed out ADU applicants for those two days.

 Though the City announced that the SDC waiver was going to be extended indefinitely, the anticipation regarding the deadline loomed large for homeowners who had learned about the waiver years ago.
-Anyhow who had been sitting on the fence about ADUs was preemptively motivated to pursue their ADU option, even if maybe they weren’t feeling quite ready to do it.
-The fence-sitters proactively jumped in advance of July 31st, 2018 due to the psychology of temporary time-limited incentive lapsing.
+Anyone who had been sitting on the fence about developing an ADU, was motivated to pursue their SDC free option, while the getting was good, even if maybe they weren’t feeling quite ready to do it.
+These fence-sitters proactively jumped into action in advance of July 31st, 2018, due to the psychology imposed by a time-limited incentive lapsing.

 And, some of these homeowners had started their design development process well in advance of the May, 2018 announcement that the SDC waiver incentive would be indefinitely extended.
 So, they were already set to make that July 31st deadline regardless of the permanent waiver announcement.

-The fence-jumpers who may have not built till 2019 or 2020 preemptively got in on the action in 2018- an artificial acceleration of ADU activity resulting in a ‘boom’ of ADU permits.
+Some of those fence-sitters who may have not built till 2019 or 2020, preemptively got in on the action in 2018- an artificial acceleration of ADU activity resulting in a ‘boom’ of ADU permits.